BookStackApp/website/content/docs/admin/ldap-auth.md

 # Set the property to use for a user's display name.
 Defaults to 'cn'
 LDAP_DISPLAY_NAME_ATTRIBUTE=cn

+# Force TLS to be used for LDAP communication.
+# Use this if you can but your LDAP support will need to support it and
+# you may need to import your certificate to the BookStack host machine.
+# Defaults to 'false'.
+LDAP_START_TLS=false

 # If you need to allow untrusted LDAPS certificates, add the below and uncomment (remove the #)
 # Only set this option if debugging or you're absolutely sure it's required for your setup.
 # If using php-fpm, you may want to restart it after changing this option to avoid instability.